3 Instances Where We Invalidated Patents Infringed Under ITC Section 337

 Some hours into the search, we had a Eureka moment when we found knock-out prior art in a paper authored by a researcher at the Indian Institute of Technology, Bombay.

 We immediately sent across the identified prior art to the client and illustrated how the asserted patent could be invalidated based on the paper alone.
 The client in question accumulated the defenses and filed it with the ITC and since the patent in question was invalid, the client was spared from all the agony.

 I honestly did not expect that any prior art would turn up for this search.
 We consulted another agency before and they found nothing, and we really wanted to take another chance.
 With less than four days to the filing date, we got in touch with GreyB and that was the best decision we ever made.

 A Strategy You Must Explore: How to Invalidate a Patent with Mathematical Expression

 The Case with Abundant yet Useless Prior art

 At another time, we were contacted to perform an invalidation search on a patent having a priority date of 1996, related to audio/video monitoring system and involved communication between two devices over the internet through a ‘remote intermediate apparatus’.

 Though prior-art was abundant on the concept of ‘video monitoring systems over the internet’, the problem was none of them explicitly mentioned the ‘remote intermediate apparatus’.
 The major challenge with searching prior art pre-1996 is that most literature is not available online.
-Even if available online, most literature are scanned documents, and not in fully digital (text searchable) form.
+Even if available online, most literature is scanned documents, and not in a fully digital (text searchable) form.